Answers and Questions About Military, Law Enforcement, and Intelligence Agency Chatbots

 - 1. Special thanks to Alex Goldman of On The Media for following up with the Army, and journalist Jason Leopold for firing off a supporting FOIA request.

 - 2. Technically, he is SGT STAR, with STAR as an acronym for “Strong, Trained And Ready,” which Sgt.
-Star says all soldier must be before being assigned to a unit or deployed.
+Star says all soldiers must be before being assigned to a unit or deployed.
 However, in the development stages, the program used the name “Sgt.
 Rock.”

 - 3. While the Army does work directly with Next IT, it has also contracted out maintenance to two defense contractors—Nakuuruq Solutions and Truestone Communications—both subsidiaries of a corporation owned by the Iñupiat people of Northwest Alaska.